yszxh/CLIProxyAPI/README.md

 - Go 1.24 or higher
 - A Google account with access to Gemini CLI models (optional)
 - An OpenAI account for Codex/GPT access (optional)
+- An Anthropic account for Claude Code access (optional)

 ### Building from Source